-Chicken Fried Chicken with our homemade Country Gravy is a true family favorite!
+Chicken Fried Chicken with Country Gravy is a true family favorite!
 Crisp fried chicken smothered in a spicy, creamy gravy.
 Dinner never looked or tasted so good!

 Chicken Fried Chicken

-This Chicken Fried Chicken with our decadent Country Gravy is one of my favorite comfort meals!
+This is one of my favorite comfort meals!
 The chicken is crisp and juicy, the gravy creamy and spicy.
 Ah, this meal just makes me feel happy.
 We serve this dish with a big scoop of our Perfect Mashed Potatoes and whatever vegetable we happen to have on hand.
 No matter what, this down home dinner is a family favorite and one of our most requested recipes!

 Tips for the Perfect Chicken Fried Chicken